Getting started: the writing process

-How do I start writing?
+When should I start writing?

 There are (at least) two strategies for producing text:

-Write before you structure
+Text before structure

-Structure before you write
+Structure before text

-Create an outline with headings
+Create an outline with headings.

-# Techniques for getting started
+Techniques for getting started

 Write down key words and phrases